Banner

 It's easier than you think!

 Help encourage your child’s love of reading by joining the 1000 Books Before Kindergarten program!
 Reading and sharing a book with your child from the moment they are born helps them to develop pre-reader skills for kindergarten, such as understanding letter sounds and building a larger vocabulary.
-Any child from birth to five years can participate for free!
+Any child from birth until they start kindergarten can participate for free!

 How to Participate: